DarkFenX/refine/README.md

 - automatically loaded charges by some effects (e.g. LR fighter bombs) with possibility to check auto-charge's attributes and effects
 - fast & flexible fit validation
 - reactive armor hardener support (including ability to have multiples with different stats)
-- (TODO) modifications applied via space component EVE system: things like insurgency tackle range, skyhook silo link, nexus event buff "mines", Pochven subpylons are defined via it
+- modifications applied via space component EVE system: things like insurgency tackle range, skyhook silo link, nexus event buff "mines", Pochven subpylons are defined via it
 - exposure of 3 attribute values for every attribute: base value, dogma value (like you see in game), and value with extra/hidden modifications applied (e.g. AAR rep amount multiplied by 3 if there is paste loaded)
 - ability to control effect status
 - ability to disable most items (or special "ghost" state for modules) to completely disable modifications applied by them, with ability to check their attributes with all the received modifications